14 Mar Psychologize: Meditation

 As you practice meditation, following your breath will become an instinctive behavior and become the foundation upon which you can practice and grow as a meditator.

-If you like this post, subscribe to the blog.
+If you like this post, consider subscribing to the newsletter.